ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 1. Make sure to [set the policy to inactive status](#set-a-policy-to-inactive-status).

-2. To view a list of current information barrier policies, run the `Get-InformationBarrierPolicy` cmdlet.
+2. To view a list of current information barrier policies, use the `Get-InformationBarrierPolicy` cmdlet.

     In the list of results, identify the policy that you want to remove.
 Note the policy's GUID and name.
 Make sure the policy is set to inactive status.